spiegelib/spiegelib/README.md

 # SPIEGEL
-Synthesizer Programming with Intelligent Exploration, Generation, and Evaluation Library A library for research and development of work related to Automatic Synthesizer Programming
+Synthesizer Programming with Intelligent Exploration, Generation, and Evaluation Library.
+A library for research and development of work related to Automatic Sound Synthesizer Programming

 See full documention [here](https://jorshi.github.io/spiegel.github.io/).